 Table 1.
 Unit of Certification(s) and Unit of Assessment(s) Table 2.
-Fisheries program documents versions Table 3.
+Fisheries program documents versions 17 Table 3.
 Unit(s) of Assessment (UoA) and Unit(s) of Certification (UoC) Table 4.
-Principle level scores Table 5.
-Summary of conditions 23 Table 6.
-Traceability within the fishery 25 Table 7.
-Summary of Performance Indicator Scores and Associated Weights Used to Calcula Scores. • Table 8.
-Principle Level Scores 29 Table 9.
-(A) Biological parameters and conversion factors for the North Atlantic albacore stor ICCAT 2016); (B) Biological parameters and conversion factors for the South Atlantic albacor (from ICCAT 2016) re stock Table 10.
-Summary of estimated management quantities (median with 80% confidence inte Atlantic albacore. - Table 11.
-Performance of 8 HCRs, according to the performance statistics (only one perform indicator per block is shown, which represents median values across 132 operating models) has a unique identification number. pGR% = probability of being in the green quadrant of the pBint% = probability of BTHRESHOLD>B>BLIM; LongY (kt) = mean yield for the period 2030- thousands of tons; MAP = mean absolute proportional change in catch.
-(ICCAT, 2018) ).
-Each HCR ne Kobe plot; 2045 in Table 12.
+Principle level scores 20 Table 5.
+Summary of conditions 21 Table 6.
+Traceability within the fishery Table 7.
+Summary of Performance Indicator Scores and Associated Weights Used to Calculate Principle Scores.
+26 Table 8.
+Principle Level Scores 27 Table 9.
+(A) Biological parameters and conversion factors for the North Atlantic albacore stock (fromICCAT 2016); (B) Biological parameters and conversion factors for the South Atlantic albacore stock(from ICCAT 2016) Table 10.
+Summary of estimated management quantities (median with 80% confidence intervals) for Atlantic albacore.
+Table 11.
+Performance of 8 HCRs, according to the performance statistics (only one performance indicator per block is shown, which represents median values across 132 operating models).
+Each HCR has a unique identification number. pGR% = probability of being in the green quadrant of the Kobe plot; pBint% = probability of BTHRESHOLD>B>BLIM; LongY (kt) = mean yield for the period 2030-2045 in thousands of tons; MAP = mean absolute proportional change in catch.
+(ICCAT, 2018) Table 12.
 Summary of Reported Catch and Established TAC.
-44 Table 13.
-Total Allowable Catch (TAC) and Catch Data - North Atlantic Albacore Stock 45 Table 14.
-South Atlantic albacore estimated probabilities (in %) based on the JABBA Bayesia production model that the stock fishing mortality is below FMSY (a), biomass is above BMSY both (c).
-Projections for constant catch levels (16000 t to 34000 t) are shown.
-Y (b) and Table 15.
-TAC allocated among 14 different CPCs and catches from 2017-2019 (ICCAT 2020) 52 Table 14.
-Total Allowable Catch (TAC) and catch data - South Atlantic Albacore Tuna 53 Table 15.
-Performance of 8 HCRs, according to the performance statistics defined by Panel 2 performance indicator per block is shown, which represents median values across 132 oper models).
-Each HCR has a unique identification number. pGR% = probability of being in the g quadrant of the Kobe plot; pBint% = probability of BTHRESHOLD>B>BLIM; LongY (kt) = mean the period 2030-2045 in thousands of tons; MAP = mean absolute proportional change in ca 2018). rating reen n yield for atch.
-(ICCAT, Table 16.
-South Atlantic albacore stock standard SCRS catalogue on Task 1/2 data availabilit fishery (flag/gear combinations ranked by order of importance) and year (1989 to 2018).
-Or important fisheries (representing ~95% of Task 1 total catches) are shown (from ICCAT 2020) nly the most Table 17.
-Retained and discarded weights (mt), percent catch volume, and MSC classificatio logbook data from 2015-2019 for the North Atlantic UoA.
-Bait information provided by Tri N 2019.
-Only species in which the percent catch volume is $\geq$ 0.01% is shown Marine, 2015-
+42 Table 13.
+Total Allowable Catch (TAC) and Catch Data - North Atlantic Albacore Stock 43 Table 14.
+South Atlantic albacore estimated probabilities (in %) based on the JABBA Bayesian surplus production model that the stock fishing mortality is below FMSY (a), biomass is above BMSY (b) and both (c).
+Projections for constant catch levels (16000 t to 34000 t) are shown Table 15.
+TAC allocated among 14 different CPCs and catches from 2017-2019 (ICCAT 2020)50 Table 14.
+Total Allowable Catch (TAC) and catch data - South Atlantic Albacore Tuna Table 15.
+Performance of 8 HCRs, according to the performance statistics defined by Panel 2 (only one performance indicator per block is shown, which represents median values across 132 operating models).
+Each HCR has a unique identification number. pGR% = probability of being in the green quadrant of the Kobe plot; pBint% = probability of BTHRESHOLD>B>BLIM; LongY (kt) = mean yield for the period 2030-2045 in thousands of tons; MAP = mean absolute proportional change in catch.
+(ICCAT, 2018) Table 16.
+South Atlantic albacore stock standard SCRS catalogue on Task 1/2 data availability by major fishery (flag/gear combinations ranked by order of importance) and year (1989 to 2018).
+Only the most important fisheries (representing ~95% of Task 1 total catches) are shown (from ICCAT 2020)